ryanezil/amqstreams-argocd/README.md

 ## Deploy AMQ Streams Environments

+Projects provide a logical grouping of applications, which is useful when Argo CD is used by multiple teams.
+Projects provide the following features:

+* restrict what may be deployed (trusted Git source repositories)
+* restrict where apps may be deployed to (destination clusters and namespaces)
+* restrict what kinds of objects may or may not be deployed (e.g. RBAC, CRDs, DaemonSets, NetworkPolicy etc...)
+* defining project roles to provide application RBAC (bound to OIDC groups and/or JWT tokens)

+> **Source:** Argo CD Projects [documentation](https://argoproj.github.io/argo-cd/user-guide/projects/).

 You can create a project using a ```AppProject``` resource instead of using cli commands.
 See the link: https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#app-of-apps

 1. Create two ArgoCD projects: DEV and TEST.